Natural Baby Life logo (480 x 130)

 This rash is caused by extra oil buildup on your baby’s head.
 The medical community isn’t exactly sure why this extra oil gets produced, but it could be related to the mother’s hormones or just natural development.

 Essentially, your skin is covered with sebaceous glands (especially around areas of hair growth such as the scalp) which produce an oily substance called sebum.
 If your baby’s glands become overactive then they will produce too much sebum.
-Too much sebum can prevent the natural process of skin dying off and falling off of the scalp – it just stays stuck on.
-When this happens too often, it results in the cradle cap rash.

-Is cradle cap and allergic reaction?
+Is cradle cap an allergic reaction?

 It’s true that severe cradle cap could be an early warning sign for eczema down the road, but there is not a direct link between the two.
-An allergic reaction would involve an immune response from your baby to some outside agent.
-Cradle cap, meanwhile, is simply related to oil glands and hygiene.

-While the top of the head is the most common place to find cradle cap (hence the name!), it’s not the only place.
 Any part of the skin can develop this rash if the dead skin isn’t cleaned away and is allowed to build up.
 The most common places to find it other than the head are the eyebrows, face, or behind the ears.

 I know that in my personal experience, these areas can get neglected during bathtime because we don’t want to get soap in our baby’s eyes so we unconsciously avoid it.
 To get around this, be sure to at least use warm water on these areas!